como-usar-puerto-serie-uart-raspberry-pi

 What is UART?

-UART is a serial communication protocol that uses two data lines: TX (Transmission) and RX (Reception).
-These lines enable bidirectional communication between two devices.
+UART is a serial communication protocol that uses two data lines: TX (Transmit) and RX (Receive).
+These lines allow bidirectional communication between two devices.

-• TX (Transmission): Sends data from the device.
+• TX (Transmit): Sends data from the device.

-• RX (Reception): Receives data on the device.
+• RX (Receive): Receives data into the device.

-UART communication is asynchronous, which means there is no shared clock signal between the devices.
+UART communication is asynchronous, meaning there is no shared clock signal between devices.
 Instead, both devices must be configured to use the same transmission speed, known as baud rate.

 Unlike other protocols like SPI or I2C, UART does not require a shared clock, making it simpler but also slower in comparison.